stumathews/libmonad/README.md

 auto downStreamFunction = [](const int number) { return number + 2; };

 // either way, lets see what actually the result is before interpreting it as a code
-// Match can transform the result as right type (there is also an overload to turn it into a left type) const string resultAsString = result.MatchTo(
+// MatchTo can transform the result as right type (there is also an overload to turn it into a left type) const string resultAsString = result.MatchTo(
   [](const int i){ return std::to_string(i);},
   [](string s) {return s;}); // Could also use IfLeft does this return line implicitly